US Stocks Likely To Open Lower: Expert Highlights Technical Analysis Showing S&P 500's 'Recovery Is Real' And Not A 'Bull Trap' Or 'Bear Market Rally' - The Campbell's (NASDAQ:CPB), Credo Technology Group (NASDAQ:CRDO)

-U.S. stock futures fell on Tuesday, pulling back after a higher close on Monday.
+U.S. stock futures fell on Tuesday after a higher close on Monday.
 Futures of major benchmark indices declined in premarket.

 Trade tensions escalated as China’s Commerce Ministry dismissed President Donald Trump‘s allegations that Beijing had violated the Geneva trade agreement.
 The ministry asserted that China had fully implemented and consistently honored the deal struck last month in Geneva.